-Under section 903(d)(2) of the Federal Food, Drug, and Cosmetic Act (the act) (21 U.S.C.
-393(d)(2)), the Commissioner of FDA is authorized to implement general powers (including conducting research) to carry out effectively the mission of FDA.
-Subsequent to the events of September 11, 2001, and as part of broader counter-terrorism and emergency preparedness activities, FDA's Center for Devices and Radiological Health (CDRH) began developing operational plans and interventions that would enable CDRH to anticipate and respond to medical device shortages that might arise in the context of federally-declared disasters/ emergencies or regulatory actions.
-In particular, CDRH identified the need to acquire and maintain detailed data on domestic inventory, manufacturing capabilities, distribution plans, and raw material constraints for medical devices that would be in high demand, and/or would be vulnerable to shortages in specific disaster/emergency situations, or following specific regulatory actions.
-Such data could support prospective risk assessment, help inform risk mitigation strategies, and support realtime decisionmaking by the Department of Health and Human Services during actual emergencies or emergency preparedness exercises.
+Emergency Shortages Data Collection System-Section 903(d)(2) of the Federal Food, Drug, and Cosmetic Act (OMB Control Number 0910-0491)- Extension counterterrorism and emergency preparedness activities, FDA's Center for Devices and Radiological Health (CDRH) began developing operational plans and interventions that would enable CDRH to anticipate and respond to medical device shortages that might arise in the context of Federally declared disasters/emergencies or regulatory actions.
+In particular, CDRH identified the need to acquire and maintain detailed data on domestic inventory, manufacturing capabilities, distribution plans, and raw material constraints for medical devices that would be in high demand, and/or would be vulnerable to shortages in specific disaster/emergency situations or following specific regulatory actions.
+Such data could support prospective risk assessment, help inform risk mitigation strategies, and support realtime decisionmaking by HHS during actual emergencies or emergency preparedness exercises.

-The Emergency Medical Device Shortages Program Survey" was developed in 2002 to support the acquisition of such data from medical device manufacturers.
-In 2004, CDRH changed the process for the data collection, and the electronic database in which the data were stored and was formally renamed the "Emergency Shortages Data Collection System' (ESDCS).
-Recognizing that some of the data collected may be commercially confidential, access to the ESDCS is restricted to members of the FDA Emergency Shortage Team (EST) and senior management with a need-toknow.
-At this time, the need-to-know senior management personnel are limited to 5 senior managers.
-Further, the data are used by this defined group only for decisionmaking and planning in the context of a federally-declared disaster/emergency, an official emergency preparedness exercise, or a potential public health risk posed by nondisaster-related device shortage.
+Under section 903(d)(2) of the Federal Food, Drug, and Cosmetic Act (the FD&C Act) (21 U.S.C.
+393(d)(2)), the Commissioner of Food and Drugs is authorized to implement general powers (including conducting research) to carry out effectively the mission of FDA.
+Subsequent to the events of September 11, 2001, and as part of broader in which the data were stored was formally renamed the "Emergency Shortages Data Collection System' (ESDCS).
+Recognizing that some of the data collected may be commercially confidential, access to the ESDCS is restricted to members of the CDRH Emergency Shortage Team (EST) and senior management with a need-toknow.
+At this time, the need-to-know senior management personnel are limited to two senior managers.
+Further, the data are used by this defined group only for decisionmaking and planning in the context of a Federally declared disaster/emergency, an official emergency preparedness exercise, or a potential public health risk posed by non-disaster-related device shortage.